ChitrakshTarun/Magic-8-Ball/README.md

 ```

 Either scan the QR code using Expo Go on your device, or use an Android/IOS emulator with Expo Go.

-# Contributions

-I have developed this app as a learning project to learn about the concepts of React Native, Expo and JavaScript/TypeScript.
-I am open to open-source contributions towards this app, if any, which can help in optimising the code or improving/adding the features inside the app.